iwyatt/spits/readme.md

 - Save the file
 - In your Google Sheet, write a formula in a cell as usual using the `spits` function: `=spits("Are you working?", A1:B2)`

+- In the process of saving and attempting to use the formula, you may be asked to grant permission (to your own AppScript project) to make web requests and see data in your Google Sheet.
+These are the minimum necessary permissions to have the formula send your prompt and cell range to Google Gemini via API.
+Only the data you include in the Cell range is shared with Google Gemini and _only_ Google Gemini.

-> WARNING!
-If you intend to share this Google Sheet with others, they will be able to see your API Key which would allow them to use your Google Gemini API in other contexts.
+> If you intend to share this Google Sheet with other people, they will be able to see your API Key which would allow them to use it in other contexts and use up your API calls.

 # Limitations
 - See above warning regarding sharing